 Flag for using parallel training, specified as the comma-separated pair consisting of 'UseParallel' and either true or false.
-Setting this option to true configures training to use the parallel computing, configured using the options in ParallelizationOptions.
+Setting this option to true configures training to use parallel computing.
+To specify options for parallel training, use the ParallelizationOptions property.